This page documents the NT-local stub pattern and the active stub surfaces built on it.

 Design twist: unlike the local-file bypass, the timer stub does

-The bypass is in the firing path, not the creation path.
-A
+The bypass is still in the firing path.
+On expiry the timer code issues

-issues NtSetEvent against the backing event handle.
-Because the
+NtSetEvent against the backing event handle.
+Because that handle is

 Eligibility: anonymous only (!attr->ObjectName).
 Named timers